zhangjinde/sy-trans/readme.md

 <a name="sftp-write-file"></a>
 <h4>Write a file.</h4>

 Let's say you've converted a data object to a csv formatted string.
-This string will the the 'content' within your file object.
+This string will be the the 'content' within your file object.
+You can pass a single file object or an array of formatted file objects into the writeFile method.

 ```
+//Single file
 sftp.writeFile (file: object)
   .then((file) => {
     <file = {